Retail managers organise and manage the operations of retail stores or departments, including staff.

 Retail managers can also complete a formal qualification, such as a business management course or the New Zealand Certificate in Retail (Level 3 or 4).

-There are no specific secondary education requirements to become a retail manager but useful subjects include English, maths, accounting, economics and business studies.
+There are no specific secondary education requirements to become a retail manager.
+However, English, maths, accounting, economics and business studies are useful.

 Additional requirements for specialist roles: